Jorgeivan246/Analizador_lexico_python/README.md

-# Analizador léxico básico.
-Teoria de lenguajes Formales
+# Basic lexical analyzer.
+Formal language theory
-El lenguaje utilizado para construir el analizador es Python
+The language used to build the parser is Python.
-## Funcionamiento
+## Operation
-El programa lee el archivo, luego se utilizan expresiones regulares para encontrar las partes requeridas, en este caso palabras reservadas del lenguaje cylon
+The program reads the file, then regular expressions are used to find the required parts, in this case Cylon language reserved words.
-Para encontrar los elementos buscados se usan diferentes tipos de expresiones algunas de ellas son:
+Different types of expressions are used to find the required elements, some of them are:
 . ^ $ * + ? { } [ ] \ | ( )

-## El resultado es :
+## The result is :
-- La sentencia del for es  ['(nombre in nombres)', '(p in people)']
+- The for statement is ['(name in names)', '(p in people)']
-- La sentencia del if es  ['if (x > 1000)', 'if (p.age>=18)']
+- The if statement is ['if (x > 1000)', 'if (p.age>=18)'].
-- La sentencia del print es  ['print("Hola mundo!\\n")', 'print("really big")']
+- The print statement is ['print("Hello world!")', 'print("really big")'].
-- La sentencia del input es  ['input("Ingrese sus datos\\n")']
+- The input statement is ['input("Enter your data")'].